 Thief in the night

 She had helped Mother bring the bedding from the bedstead to the upstairs room.
 Father had dragged the mattresses up the stairs.
 In the small attic room, they had pushed her bed and Jakey’s aside and set up a makeshift bed for Father and Mother.
 Then, she had helped Mother lay out their winter coats, hand-knitted sweaters, work trousers, belts, and each person’s only pair of shoes.

-"Clogs will be useless!"
-Father had said when Mother had carried their wooden clogs upstairs.
-Then, obviously exhausted from hours of hauling sandbags, he had fallen asleep like a rock.
 Mother had beckoned her to come back downstairs.
 With a finger on her lips, she had signalled to stay quiet, so they wouldn’t wake Father and Jakey.
 Mother had stoked the stove and had set a pot of water to boil.
-"Let’s prepare enough bread," she had whispered.
-"You never know."

 Then, Mother had taken the bread knife, had cut two whole loaves into slices, and she had helped spread butter on the slices—until they ran out—and then used lard.
 They had topped them with cheese and pork meat jelly.
-Mother had wrapped the sandwiches in pieces of newspaper in stacks of four and packed them into the weekend bag.
+Mother had wrapped the sandwiches in pieces of newspaper in stacks of four and packed them into the duffel bag.

 When the water boiled, Mother had brewed coffee, poured it into their two thermos flasks, added a few scoops of sugar, and had sealed the flasks.
-"Grab a few cups from the cupboard," she had asked, after which she had packed the thermos flasks and cups into the weekend bag.

 Upstairs, Mother had placed the bag on the small table in the corner.
-"Go to sleep now," she had whispered.
-"Keep your clothes on."

-She had a thousand questions, but she had known that sometimes it was better to stay silent and listen to Mother.
+She had had a thousand questions, but she had known that it was better to stay silent and listen to Mother.
 She had still heard the howling storm making the wooden beams of the roof creak.
 Despite the threatening pounding on the roof tiles, she must have quickly fallen asleep.

+Thief in the night